-Female 7-week-old (age when experiment was started) CD1 mice (Clea Japan, Meguro, Tokyo) were used and were housed in the animal care facility under a 12-h light/12-h dark cycle at room temperature ($23 \pm 2^{\circ}$ C) and $55 \pm 5\%$ humidity.
+Female 7-week-old CD1 mice (Clea Japan, Meguro, Tokyo) were used and were housed in the animal care facility under a 12-h light/12-h dark cycle at room temperature ( $23\pm2$ °C) and $55\pm5$ % humidity.
 The mice were randomly assigned to one of two groups as follows: HU (n=12) or ambulatory control (n=12).
-For HU, we have modified a rat hindlimb suspension model originally described (Morey-Holton and Wronski 1981) so as to accommodate the use of mice (McCarthy et al. 1997).
+For HU, we have modified a rat hindlimb suspension model originally described (Morey-Holton and Wronski 1981)

+to accommodate it for the use in mice (McCarthy et al. 1997).
 Briefly, each mouse was weighed and anesthetized with an intraperitoneal injection of pentobarbital (50 mg/kg body weight).
 The bandages (Nichiban, Bunkyo, Tokyo) were wrapped around the tail in a helical pattern starting at the base of the tail.
 After the mouse had recovered from the anesthetic, a swivel hook was placed through the bandage just distal to the tip of the tail.
 All procedures in the animal experiments were performed in accordance with the guidelines presented in the Guiding Principles for the Care and Use of Animals in the Field of Physiological Sciences, published by the Physiological Society of Japan.
 This study was also approved by the Animal Committee of the National Institute of Fitness and Sports, Japan.